marcosh/marcosh.github.io/presentations/2021/06/08/phplovestypes.md

 }
 ```

-what should be the return type? <!-- .element: class="fragment" -->
+what should the return type be? <!-- .element: class="fragment" -->

 ---